huggingface/blog/how-to-train.md

 - Choose and experiment with different sets of hyperparameters.

 Here’s a simple version of our EsperantoDataset.
-If your dataset is very large, you can opt to load and tokenize on the fly, not as a preprocessing step like here.

 ```python
 class EsperantoDataset(Dataset):